felfelyuen/tp/docs/DeveloperGuide.md

-# Developer Guide
+# FlashCLI Developer Guide

 ## Acknowledgements

 {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

-### Design & Implementation
+## Design & Implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### Search Feature